ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 CLI.

+The flags used here in the command
-We are passing several flags to the command, for example `--grant-types client_credentials` that allow the client to perform the OAuth 2.0 Client Credentials grant.
+`--grant-types client_credentials`  allow the client to perform the OAuth 2.0 Client Credentials grant.

 ### Issue an OAuth2 Access Token